BattletechModders/RogueTech/CustomUnits/Readme.txt

 2. `mr-resize-X-Y-Z`: `X`, `Y`, and `Z` can be an integers or decimal numbers and will scale on that axis

 The tags must be put in the following type of file to be applied:

-The dimensions for the *Vectors settings are measured like: - width (shoulder to shoulder), - height (toes to head), - depth (chest to back)

 Type | File Type | Tag Location
 --- | --- | ---